 The thermal gradient required for Savannah Monitors is between 78°F-88°F during the day and between 72°F-80°F at night.
 There should also be a basking spot that can be as hot as 110°F. Monitoring the temperature variances with a thermometer inside the enclosure is recommended so you can keep track of the warm and cool spots.
 You can use Infrared Ceramic Heat Emitters but you can also use incandescent lights, like the Zoo Med Basking Spot Bulbs but you have better control of the ceramic emitters because they have a thermostat.Click here for Heating Supplies

 For a healthy Savannah Monitor, daylight must be provided daily for about 10 to 12 hours.
-A diet enriched with vitamin D3 together with calcium can negate the necessity for UV light.
-However, Mercury Vapor Bulbs are commonly used to produce heat as well as light for Savannah Monitors.
+A diet enriched with vitamin D3 together with calcium can help supplement needed D vitamin, but the supplement should NOT replace UV light completely!
+Mercury Vapor Bulbs are commonly used to produce heat as well as light for Savannah Monitors.
 The heating/lighting bulbs should be no closer than 8” and 10” - 12” is recommended.Click here for Lighting Supplies

 A Savannah Monitor needs a hiding place, one that is big enough to hide its body and turn freely while inside.
 It is like a man-cave and you can call it the Savannah Monitor cave.Click here for Hiding Places